Tron0/AkladellWebsite/rules.md

 ## Experience Points

-XP is earned solely through the acquisition of gold.
+XP is earned through the acquisition of gold and encounters.
 For each Gold Piece (GP) safely collected, players will earn 1 XP.
 All experience is shared between the party.

 ## Costs of Living